 NatWest uses Vine to answer around 20 of the most frequently asked questions it receives on Twitter, and engage with customers.
 It fits with the bank’s tone of voice and breaks away from with the buttoned-up reputation most banks have.
 One its latest Vines shows customers the simplicity of using its Touch ID login for its app.
 NatWest is the first UK-based bank to offer this and is proactive with sharing the new feature with its customers via a link on service tweets.

 If customers watched the video and still needed help, NatWest completed the service loop with a message explaining that it can’t answer questions on the video platform and directed people to @NatWest_Help.

 We asked Katy Howell, CEO at Immediate Future about the benefits of proactive posting, this is what she said:

 “Customer service on social is now much more than just customer service.
 It is no longer enough to resolve issues on Twitter or Facebook.
 Smart brands are being predictive – thinking ahead.
 Creating video, gifs, images and polished responses to common issues, or pre-empting trends and developing mini campaigns to respond.
 Tone of voice is flexing and customer service is being brought to life with wit and personality.
 And those brands that are proactive, are reaping rewards.
 Not only do they gain greater positive uplift in sentiment, but they win hearts and minds.
 The impact on customer behaviours and attitudes can be quite profound.”

 14: Measure engagement

-You need to measure engagement to be able to manage the social customer service you provide, demonstrate value alongside traditional channels, improve agent performance, and justify investment.
+You need to measure social engagement to be able to manage the customer service you provide, measure ROI alongside traditional channels, maximise team productivity, and justify investment.
 KPIs on social are similar to those for voice, email and chat but they should always be driven by a commitment to early resolution.